USS Bottineau

 USS Bottineau (APA-235) was a Haskell-class attack transport in service with the United States Navy from 1944 to 1947 and from 1951 to 1955.
 She was scrapped in 1983.

 History

 Bottineau was named after Bottineau County, North Dakota.
-She was launched on 22 November 1944 by Kaiser Shipbuilding of Vancouver, Washington, under a Maritime Commission contract; transferred to the Navy 30 December, and commissioned the same day.
+She was launched on 22 November 1944 by Kaiser Shipbuilding of Vancouver, Washington, under a United States Maritime Commission contract; transferred to the Navy 30 December, and commissioned the same day.

 World War II

 Reporting to the Pacific Fleet, Bottineau carried a cargo of ammunition to Pearl Harbor during March 1945.
 Departing Pearl Harbor 9 April she carried replacement troops to Saipan, Marianas Islands, and evacuated casualties from Okinawa before returning to the United States on 10 June 1945.
 She then carried replacement troops to the Philippines and returned to Pearl Harbor to prepare for the invasion of Japan.

-Following the Japanese surrender she landed elements of the 98th Division at Wakayama, Honshū, Japan, 1 October 1945.
+Following the Japanese surrender she landed elements of the 98th Division at Wakayama, Honshu, Japan, 1 October 1945.
 Bottineau departed 6 October for Guam and returned to the United States with Pacific veterans, arriving at Seattle, Washington, 26 January 1946.